Skip to main content

 SLA policies can automatically apply to tickets based on conditions like:

-• Priority — Apply to tickets of a specific priority level
+• Priority: Apply to tickets of a specific priority level

-• Labels — Apply to tickets with specific labels
+• Labels: Apply to tickets with specific labels

+Each criterion can match on is or is not.
+For example, attach an SLA to every ticket whose Priority is not Low.
+The same is / is not option applies to pause conditions.
 This lets you create different SLA targets for different types of tickets.
 For example, you might have a 4-hour SLA for critical priority tickets and a 72-hour SLA for low priority requests.

 SLA Pausing